Updated January 2024–Some of the best tools for planning a vacation to Ireland can be found on your smartphone.

 First of all, a word of caution when searching for flights to Ireland or anywhere on the Internet.

-Flight prices often change even when you’ve searched for the same flights several times on the same web browser.
+Why?
+Because the cost of flights will often change even when you’ve searched for the same ones several times on the same web browser.

 If you are using Chrome or Safari, you can switch to Incognito mode by hitting Command on a Mac (or Control if you are using a PC) and then the shift key and the “N” key.

 To get to incognito mode using Mozilla Firefox or Internet Explorer, hit Command on a Mac (or Control on a PC) and then the shift and “P” key.